Select a School

 Community Based Instruction / Field Trips

 A goal at Frost Academy is for students to feel engaged in both their school and local community.
 We have opportunities throughout the school year for students to go off grounds.
 These outings are for a variety of purposes.
-Frost Academy is a member of Chicago Area Alternative Education League (CAAEL).
-This provides our students with an opportunity to participate in athletic and academic activities during the school day.
 Physical Education is held off-campus throughout the school year at local area community centers.
 Students must take District 207 transportation in order to participate and attend community based trips.
 This is a school sponsored activity and students will be held to the same policies and standards while in the community.
 Field Trips will be content based and arranged by individual teachers.

 Eating and drinking in class is determined by the individual teacher.
 The instructor will inform students about classroom rules.